Tuberville blocks Warren’s attempt to begin advancing 184 military promotions

 But Tuberville stood up to slap down Warren’s request, asserting that the Pentagon’s policy is a violation of federal law.

-Asked about the Tuberville’s blockade of military promotions, White House Karine Jean-Pierre said Tuesday that “this political showmanship could have a serious impact on our military readiness, on our military forces and our national security.”
+Asked about Tuberville’s blockade of military promotions, White House press secretary Karine Jean-Pierre said Tuesday, “This political showmanship could have a serious impact on our military readiness, on our military forces and our national security.”